Receive Financial Aid While Studying Abroad on a Program Sponsored by Another U.S. or Foreign University

 - If you are participating in a program provided by an institution other than the University of Iowa, you will be directed by your Study Abroad Advisor to register for ABRD:3500 STUDY ABROAD for "0" semester hours.
 Financial Aid will then adjust the semester hours to reflect the proposed plan of study that you've submitted to your Study Abroad advisor.
 You must be registered at the UI in order for your financial aid to disburse.
 If you are not registered appropriately, the Cashier’s automated system will not recognize that you are eligible to receive financial aid.

 - Semester Programs: Full-time undergraduate students must be enrolled for and complete at least 12 s.h. to be eligible for semester financial aid.

-- Winter Programs: You will need to visit the Financial Aid office to determine eligibilty for aid for the winter term, and complete a Winter Financial Aid Application.
+- Winter Programs: You will need to visit the Financial Aid office to determine eligibility for aid for the winter term, and complete a Winter Financial Aid Application.

 - If you have preregistered for on-campus UI courses and later decide to study abroad, be sure to drop the on-campus UI courses.

-- UI Billing Office requires students to authorize Direct Deposit of financial aid refunds through ISIS.
+- UI Billing Office requires students to authorize Direct Deposit of financial aid refunds through MyUI.

 - You are strongly encouraged to give a parent or other responsible adult power of attorney to sign legal documents on your behalf while you are abroad.
 You must specifically authorize this person to sign promissory notes for educational loans in order for the Direct Loan Servicing Center to accept his or her signature on a loan note.